Wednesday, January 7, 2021, 10:18 a.m.

 Will there be a required observation period after vaccination?

-ACIP currently recommends providers should consider observing patients for 15 minutes after receipt of a vaccine.
-For vaccine administered in drive-by venues, adequate parking must be ensured so that persons receiving vaccine have a place to wait post-vaccination.
+Providers should consider observing patients for 15 minutes after they receive the vaccine.
+For vaccine administered in drive-by venues, adequate parking must be ensured so those receiving vaccine have a place to wait post-vaccination.
+Persons who have had severe allergic reactions to other vaccines should be observed for 30 minutes.
+Persons who have had a severe allergic reaction to a first dose of a COVID-19 vaccine should not receive the second dose.

 Is there guidance for administering vaccines in a setting other than a doctor’s office (e.g., pharmacies; temporary, off-site, or satellite clinics; and large-scale influenza clinics)?